The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

-One can see that this diagram \labelcref{eq:connect_sum_cs_diagram} is isomorphic to \labelcref{eq:connect_sum_ks_diagram} using the isomorphism given in \Cref{def:casson_sullivan_invariant} (or the analogous isomorphisms).
+One can see that this diagram (\ref{eq:connect_sum_cs_diagram}) is isomorphic to (\ref{eq:connect_sum_ks_diagram}) using the isomorphism given in \zcref{dfn:casson_sullivan_invariant} (or the analogous isomorphisms).
 Since those isomorphisms come from Poincar\'{e} duality and inclusion maps, the two parallel diagrams must commute.
 This allows us to reinterpret the construction of our map $P$ on the level of the $4$-manifolds themselves, rather than the mapping cylinders, which then allows us to relate this map to $Q$.

-Consider the following diagram which, aside from the lowermost map and group, splits as a direct sum of exact sequences.
+Consider the following diagram which, aside from the lowermost map and group, splits as a direct sum of diagrams.

 The two vertical maps are direct sums of the respective Mayer-Vietoris sequences.
 The top-left horizontal map comes from the direct sum of the respective long exact sequences of triples.
+The lowest vertical map is defined using maps from \zcref{dfn:Q}.
 Ignoring the notated lifts $t$ and $t'$ for now, we show that this diagram commutes.
 The commuting of the lower triangle is trivial.
 We now show that the top rectangle commutes.
 Since the rectangle is a direct sum of a two diagrams, it suffices to show that one of the diagram summands commutes.
-We write this below, where we will drop the indices (i.e. $X_1=X$, etc.).
+We write this below, where we will drop the indices (i.e.\ $X_1=X$, etc.).

 Let $x\in H^3(X,\partial X\sqcup \partial\ol{\nu}\gamma)$ and let $y$ denote its image in $H^3(X,\partial)$.
 By the vertical isomorphism, we see that $x$ maps to an element $(\PD^{-1}\alpha_1,\PD^{-1}\alpha_2)\in H^3(X\sm\nu,\partial)\oplus H^3(\ol{\nu}\gamma,\partial)$, where $\alpha_1$ is the homology class of some curve in $X$ and $\alpha_2$ is trivial or is the homology class of $\gamma$.
 Mapping this pair to the right and then up gives the class $\alpha_1+\alpha_2$, which is the homology class of some curve in $X$.
 We now need to show that $y$ is Poincar\'{e} dual to $\alpha_1+\alpha_2$.
 Since we are using $\Z/2$-coefficients, we will view these cohomology groups as the hom-duals of the respective homology groups.
 The element $y$ is defined such that it evaluates on the relative cycle $s$ in $X$ first by considering $s$ as a further relative cycle $s'\in H_3(X,\partial X\sqcup\partial\ol{\nu}\gamma)$ and then evaluating using $x$.
 By the isomorphism in the corresponding Mayer-Vietoris sequence in homology, any such cycle splits as a pair $(s_1,s_2)$ of relative cycles in $H_3(X\sm\nu\gamma,\partial)$ and $H_3(\ol{\nu}\gamma,\partial)$, respectively.
 Hence, evaluating $x(s')$ is the same as evaluating $\alpha_1(s_1)+\alpha_2(s_2)$, and so $y$ is Poincar\'{e} dual to $\alpha_1+\alpha_2$.
 This completes the proof that the diagram commutes.